Personalising the induction programme...

 Training courses (CPD)…

-In addition to statutory engagement with the professional development of the Early Career Framework (ECF) coming into force this September, we will still be offering a number of very popular (optional) training courses targeted at ECTs.
-These courses are listed on this site in the 'CPD opportunities' section and also under the 'available courses' button on your dashboard when signed into ECT Manager.
+In addition to engagement with the professional development of the Early Career Framework (ECF) now in force as of September 2021, we will still be offering a number of very popular (optional) training courses targeted at ECTs.
+These courses are listed on this site in the 'CPD opportunities' section and also under the 'available courses' button on your dashboard when signed in to ECT Manager.

 In addition to these courses there are vast number of specialist / phase / subject specific courses available from One Education who provide a comprehensive list of CPD opportunities every school term throughout the academic year.
 For further details, please visit their website.